-Figure 2 (A) Steady flow curve for a sample of 1.9 wt.% of carbopol in propylen glycol.
-The blue line is a fit of the data with the three-component model.
+Figure 2 (A) Steady flow curve for a sample of 1.9 wt.% of carbopol in propylen glycol at 20°C. The blue line is a fit of the data with the three-component model.
 The parameters are σys = 3.6 ± 0.1 Pa, γ˙ c = 0.032 ± 0.001 s −1 , and η∞ = 0.476 ± 0.005 Pa·s with an AIC of −282.
-The dotted red line is a fit to the HershellBulkley model with the parameters σys = 4.6 ± 0.2 Pa, n = 0.604 ± 0.004, and K = 16.1 ± 0.3 Pa·s 1/n with an AIC of −109.
+The dotted red line is a fit to the Hershell-Bulkley model with the parameters σys = 4.6 ± 0.2 Pa, n = 0.604 ± 0.004, and K = 16.1 ± 0.3 Pa·s 1/n with an AIC of −109.
 (B) Final residuals after adjustment of the three component model and the HershellBulkley model to the flow curve data.

+Thus, the distinction between the Hershell-Bulkley model and the Three-Component model cannot be inferred from arguments on model selection criteria.
+In this study, we design an experiment which clearly highlights the additional physical meaning brought by the viscosity term in the TC model to the description of the flow.

+We use a unique sample of Carbopol in propylene glycol and probe its flow properties at different temperatures.
+This sample is chosen just above the jamming transition of the system, see figure 3a and b.

+Changing only the temperature but not the composition of the sample has the advantage of decoupling the contributions of the continuous phase, which packing is globally unaffected by temperature changes, from the continuous phase contributions.
+The chosen solvent, propylene glycol, presents a change of one order of magnitude in viscosity upon a temperature modification from 10 °C to 50 °C, see figure 3b.
+This decoupling is directly readable on the flow curves at different temperatures (fig 3a).
+The slope of the high shear regime are directly affected by the temperature changes while the yield stress values, read from the small shear behavior are smaller.

+To highlight these observations, the flow curves are all fitted with the TC model.
+The parameters of the TC model are presented in figure